 \section{Introduction}

 \textit{Deep Learning} has revolutionized various fields, achieving remarkable success across a wide range of applications.
 The standard approach to training \textit{Deep Neural Networks} (DNNs) involves minimizing a single loss function, typically the empirical loss, to improve model performance.
 While effective, this method disregards the potential benefits of simultaneously optimizing multiple objectives, such as reducing model size and computational complexity while maintaining a desirable level of accuracy across different tasks.
-To address this limitation, one can incorporate a \textit{Multi-Objective Optimization} (MOO) framework into the training process of DNNs.
-We aim to find a balance between conflicting objectives and enable a more comprehensive exploration of DNN parameterizations.
-Our approach enables the simultaneous optimization of multiple criteria and facilitates the training of DNNs that exhibit optimal trade-offs among these objectives.
+To address this limitation, one can incorporate a \textit{Multi-Objective Optimization} (MOO) framework into the training process of DNNs, aiming to find a balance between conflicting objectives and enable a more comprehensive exploration of DNN parameterizations.
+This approach enables the simultaneous optimization of multiple criteria and facilitates the training of DNNs that exhibit optimal trade-offs among these objectives.

-The use of \textit{Single-Objective Optimization} fails to capture the complex nature of many real-world problems.
 In the context of Deep Learning, several scenarios require considering trade-offs between objectives that are inherently conflicting.
 For instance, reducing model size may come at the cost of decreased accuracy, while improving model performance may result in increased model complexity.
 Neglecting these trade-offs limits the ability to develop versatile and efficient DNN models that excel across various tasks.
-Rather, Multi-Objective Optimization aims to identify optimal compromises, denoted as the Pareto set.
-The Pareto set represents a collection of parameterizations of a DNN, each of which offers a unique trade-off between objectives.
+Rather, Multi-Objective Optimization aims to identify optimal compromises, denoted as the Pareto set, representing a collection of parameterizations of a DNN, each offering a unique trade-off between objectives.
 By exploring the Pareto set, we gain valuable insights into the interrelationship of different objectives and can make informed decisions regarding model design and parameter selection.